 What Happens If Trump Repeals Obamacare?
 Donald Trump Says He May Keep Parts of Obama Health Care Act.
 The new plans drop all mention of reining in high drug prices, which Mr.

 He also made a big push to repeal and replace the Affordable Care Act.
 [Also: Nearly 100 things insiders told us about Donald Trump's healthcare plans; The good, bad, and the very ugly] His healthcare plan, released in March, focuses on seven broad bullet point measures that promise to overturn Obamacare, break down state barriers and even expand healthcare access.
+1. A complete repeal of the Affordable Care Act, as no citizen should be forced to buy health insurance.
+2. 3.
+4. 5.
+6. 7.
 What will Trump do about Obamacare?
 The prognosis for the Affordable Care Act is looking dire.